dlang/DIPs/DIPs/DIPxxxx_attributes.md

 ## Rationale

-Many users feel that the default attributes have the wrong defaults.
-Attributes are not invertable, thus putting
+Many users feel that the default attributes have the wrong defaults and given that attributes are not invertable,  putting
 ```
 pure: nothrow: @nogc: @safe:
 ```